The author uses her varied academic and professional experiences to help those interested in learning the German language.

 Corrections of your writings normally come en masse, and the reason is that you can earn Busuu berries when you help others, so that there will always be help on hand.

 This app can also used on the go without internet connection.
-But, of course, you will not be able to chat to someone in Germany without wifI, just the lessons will be available without connection.
+But, of course, you will not be able to chat with someone in Germany without wifi; just the lessons will be available without connection.

 What makes Busuu so distinctive is the community character and the chance to talk to natives.
 You can learn with the free version where you will miss out on extra learning units.
 You could first do the free lessons and then pay for the rest if you like because this app is no on-off purchase but you have to pay for a certain time, like a membership for a club.